3 simple steps to lose weight as fast as possible. Read now

 When you order fancy coffees from coffee shops like Starbucks, they often add flavored syrups.
 Some coffee syrups are vegan and some are not.

 As a general rule, thin syrups like vanilla, caramel, chai, hazelnut, and toffee nut are vegan.
 Thick syrups and sauces like pumpkin spice, creme brulee, white mocha, and caramel drizzle are not vegan.
-To be sure, make sure you check with your server when ordering a coffee with syrup.
+To be sure, check with your server when ordering coffee with syrup.

 Can raw vegans drink coffee?